fedosejev/react.tips/data/radio-buttons-in-react-16/content.md

 However, notice that at the moment, we're rending 3 radio buttons where the first one is selected.
 If I click on any other 2 - nothing happens.
 They're not selected.
 Or to be more specific: they're not rendered any differently.

 And that should make sense to you, because when user intracts with our radio buttons we don't update our component's state and hence - don't render them differently.
-As a result, from the user's point of view: our radio buttons "dont't work".
+As a result, from the user's point of view: our radio buttons "don't work".

 How do we make sure that our component's state changes when use clicks on our radio buttons?